Trump campaign seeks to reset after flubbed rally

 Senior Trump campaign aide Mercedes Schlapp told “Fox News Sunday” that attendees had been unable to get into the BOK Center because their way was blocked by demonstrators.

-But reporters on the ground said they saw no problems for people trying to get in.
+But reporters on the ground said they saw no problems for people trying to enter.

 Reports have been circulating in the last week that teen users of social media platform TikTok were block-booking tickets with no intention of turning up in a bid to embarrass Trump.